Loevgren/easyweb.site-template-netcore/README.md

 #### Examples of basic folder structure:

-Any view added to a module in Easyweb will be searched for using it's key.
+Any view added to a module in Easyweb will be searched for using its key.
 For example, the standard view in a module "News" will be searched for in ``/Views/News/Index.cshtml`` as well as ``/Views/News/News.cshtml`` (Both are searched for as preferences differ.)
-A Module-view in a "Products"-module will be searched for in ``/Views/Products/Module.cshtml`` and a Folder view similarity with ´´Folder.cshtml´´.
+A Module-view in a "Products"-module will be searched for in ``/Views/Products/Module.cshtml`` and a Folder view similarly with ``Folder.cshtml``.

 If not found, the search looks through ``/Views/Shared/[key].cshtml`` and finally ``/Views/[key].cshtml``.
 Having a root fallback view ``/Views/Index.cshtml`` is good practice as it would always be found as a last resort and print any default content written in it.